russel-ra/screen-timelapse/README.md

 # screen-timelapse
-A simple python script that takes a screenshot every X seconds and then converts those screenshots to a timelapse.
+A simple python script that takes a screenshot every X seconds and then converts those screenshots into a timelapse.

 ## Getting started
-Create a new environment if you want to and install the required modules by running
+Install the required packages by running

 `pip install -r requirements.txt`

-Then activate your environment if you've decided to create one and simply run
+Then simply start the script by running

 `python3 screen_timelapse.py`